 If you manufacture or sell products, you should use a product disclaimer to clear your company of any blame in the event that a customer is injured using your product.
 Product disclaimers usually follow the same template — explaining the item’s intended use and stating that customers use it at their own risk.

-4. How to Write a Disclaimer: What Should I Cover?
+4. How to Write a Disclaimer: What to Cover

 When writing a disclaimer, the information, products, or services that you provide will determine your disclaimer format and what topics you need to cover.